eljonny/TestCPP/README.md

  installed it, most commonly `-lTestCPP`.

 Now you're ready to write tests.
-There are contrived examples provided through test.hpp and programmatic test registration and test running in main.cpp.
+There are contrived examples provided through demo/include/tests.h and programmatic test registration and test running in demo/src/main.cpp.
+The contrived example tests are defined in demo/src/tests.cpp.
 Also, the library is tested with itself, so these can also be used as examples.

-The Test Suite creation API is used to collect and run tests as in the example files.
+The Test Suite creation API is used to collect and run tests as in the example files and the tests for the library itself.
-Test Cases are defined as C++ STL tuples where the first element is the test name and the second element is the function that contains the test code to execute.
+Test Cases are defined as STL tuples where the first element is the test name and the second element is the function that contains the test code to execute.
 The framework can be easily modified to support other test definition formats if desired as the constructor is vararg templatized, so you would just need to add a new